-The Board internally restricted reserve fund accounts for the Foundation's resources which have been transferred from the unrestricted fund for specific purposes by the Board of Directors.
+The Board reserve - internally restricted fund accounts for the Foundation's resources which have been transferred from the unrestricted fund for specific purposes by the Board of Directors.

 The invested in capital assets - internally restricted fund reports the capital assets, liabilities, revenue and expenses related to program capital assets, which have been internally restricted by the Board of Directors.